panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 `moviesJson = await axios('/movies.json')` returns the actual JSON response.
 You don't have to manually extract the JSON like `fetch()` requires you to do.

-But using a helper library like `axios` brings its own set of problems.
+But... using a helper library like `axios` brings its own set of problems.

 First, it *increases the bundle size* of your web application.
-Secondly, you depend on the quality of the 3rd party library: you get all the benefits, but also you *get all the bugs*.
-In other words, your application couples with that library.
+Secondly, your application couples with the 3rd party library: you get all the benefits of that library, but also you *get all its bugs*.

-Alternatively to using `axios`, I'm going to show you how to apply the decorator pattern and increase the flexibility and possibilities of `fetch()` API.
+I purpose a different approach that takes the best from both worlds &mdash; use the decorator pattern to increase the easy of use and flexibility of `fetch()` API.

+Let's see in the next section how to do that.

 ## 2. Decorated fetch()